Best Overall: Odyssey White Hot Pro 2

 When do you use a putter?

 You should always use a putter on the green and in certain situations off the green.
-When using a putter off the green, you must make sure that the conditions work best to getting the ball closest to the hole.
-You would never putt off the green from heavy rough or a bunker for example.
+When using a putter off the green, you must ensure that the conditions work best to get the ball closest to the hole.
+You would never putt off the green from heavy rough or a bunker, for example.

 When do I use a putter from off the green?

 You should use a putter off the green under specific conditions that make the putt the best golf shot choice.
 For example, using a putter in heavy rough is always a bad idea because the ball needs to be lifted from that type of tall grass.

 Putting the ball from the fairway where the green and fairway grass are even is a viable option if you feel that you can control it better over a pitch or chip shot.